openebs-archive/cstor-operators/docs/tutorial/volumes/policy.md

     queueDepth: "32"
 ```

-Note: These configuration can be changed once the volume get provisioned by editing the CStorVolumeConfig resource on per volume bases.
+Note: These Policy tunable configurations can be changed for already provisioned volumes by editing the corresponding volume CStorVolumeConfig resources.

 ### Resource Request and Limits: